Why Golden Bay in New Zealand is so great?

 Travel in Golden Bay, New Zealand

 Golden Bay offers beautiful spots where nature shows it’s best.
+If you want to expand your trip check out A PERFECT NEW ZEALAND SOUTH ISLAND ITINERARY – A 2 WEEK ROAD TRIP.
 You can easily explore the surroundings without paying anything for it by hitch hiking and discovering walkways by feet.
 You will need at least 2 weeks time to complete the incredible adventure and collect unforgettable impressions.
 Go further, reach Takaka, ride horses on the beach coast and try savory seafood.
 New Zealand is unfortunately not a cheap country but don’t think about money, it’s all about enjoying the moments.

 Planing your trip to the North Island too?
 Here are the places that you can’t miss if you are in New Zealand!